HabibAIUB/ADM_HW2/README.md

 # ADM HW2 - Books and Authors datasets Analysis
 ## Group 16
 ### Introduction
-This project was carried out by Group 16 of Algorithmic Methods for Data Mining, consisting of Gabriele, Pasquale and Habib.
+This project was carried out by Group 16 of Algorithmic Methods for Data Mining, consisting of Gabriele (parisini.1964381@studenti.uniroma1.it), Pasquale (tommasino.1912107@studenti.uniroma1.it) and Habib (bashar.2102742@studenti.uniroma1.it).
 The purpose of the project is to apply different data analysis algorithms that may help discover and interpret meaningful data patterns and eventually understand how readers and authors behave.
 ### Datasets descripton
 Four datasets, which can be downloaded on [kaggle](https://www.kaggle.com/datasets/opalskies/large-books-metadata-dataset-50-mill-entries), were analyzed:
 1. __`books_lighter.json`__: